-Rose cut diamonds date back to the 1500s and are considered to be one of the original diamond cuts, often seen in antique jewelry.
+Rose cut diamonds date back to the 1500s and are considered to be one of the original diamond cuts, often seen in antique jewellery.
 This diamond cut features anywhere from 3 to 24 triangular facets, and it peaks into a dome shape—resembling the soft curve of a rose petal.

 Rose cut diamonds are hand-cut giving them a distinct facet structure, unlike machine cut brilliant diamonds seen in the majority of engagement rings today.
-Much like Asscher cut engagement rings, a rose cut diamond in a contemporary design is the perfect way to balance a vintage-inspired center stone with your own modern twist.
+Much like Asscher cut engagement rings, a rose cut diamond in a contemporary design is the perfect way to balance a vintage-inspired centre stone with your own modern twist.

 Old mine cut